mikelawrence/senseme-hacs/README.md

    <img src="img/device.png"/>

-5. If no devices were discovered or you selected `IP Address` option the dialog below is presented.
+5. If no devices were discovered or you selected the `IP Address` option the dialog below is presented.
 Here you can type in an IP address of undiscoverable devices.

    <img src="img/address.png"/>